 About the Health Department

-The Macomb County Health Department was created by action of the Board of Supervisors in 1947, and has been carrying out its mission for over 60 years.
+The Macomb County Health Department was created by action of the Board of Supervisors in 1947, and has been committed to carrying out its mission ever since.

 Healthy people in healthy communities.

 In partnership with the communities we serve, our Mission is to protect and promote the health and well-being of all those who live, work and play in Macomb County.

 The Health Department accomplishes its mission by providing a wide range of programs and services through four major divisions: The Environmental Health Services Division, which includes restaurant inspection, community health and safety, shelter, waste, and water quality management; the Family Health Services Division, which includes immunization, family planning, and other family and maternal/child health programs; the Community Health Planning and Promotion Disease Division Control Division which includes health education, nutrition, and community-based chronic disease prevention, hearing and vision screening, Children's Special Health Care Services and WIC, and our Disease Control Division which is responsible for disease surveillance and control programs.
 The Health Department also oversees the Medical Examiner's Office and provides health-related data and statistics, and maintains an Emergency Preparedness capability which cuts across all internal divisions.
 For details on the Macomb County Health Department organization and services, please see our 2019 Plan of Organization.

 Through an organizational strategic planning process, the Macomb County Health Department identified several goals, objectives and strategies to guide the Department's programs and services.
 Please click here to learn more about our goals and strategies in the MCHD 2018-2023 Strategic Plan.